How Education Plays an Important Role with Indigenous Employment Strategy

-For much of the last decade, industry, government, and non-profit leaders throughout the world have been raising the alarm about a growing youth employment crisis especially among indigenous population.
+For much of the last decade, industry, government, and non-profit leaders worldwide have been raising the alarm about a growing youth employment crisis, especially among the indigenous population.
 This urges the need for an Indigenous Employment Strategy.
-It’s for good reason.
-According to the International Labour Organisation (ILO), there are around 71 million unemployed 15- to 24-year-olds worldwide, many of whom are facing long-term unemployment.
+It’s for a good reason.
+According to the International Labour Organisation (ILO), there are around 71 million unemployed 15- to 24-year-olds worldwide, many facing long-term unemployment.
 This is close to the historic high of 13%.

-Furthermore, when so many young people lack the skills they need to succeed in increasingly automated settings, organisations’ ability to innovate and adapt is hampered.
-According to a survey released last year by the International Commission for Financing Indigenous Education Opportunities, roughly 40% of businesses worldwide find it difficult to locate workers with the skills they require.
+Furthermore, organisations’ ability to innovate and adapt is hampered when so many young people lack the skills they need to succeed in increasingly automated settings.
+According to a survey released last year by the International Commission for Financing Indigenous Education Opportunities, roughly 40% of businesses worldwide find it difficult to locate workers with the required skills.

-It will be impossible to close the skills gap – particularly in developing nations – as long as hundreds of millions of children do not obtain even a primary school education, or receive education that is of such poor quality that they do not acquire what they need to know.
+It will be impossible to close the skills gap – particularly in developing nations – as long as hundreds of millions of children do not obtain a primary school education or receive an education of such poor quality that they do not acquire what they need to know.
 That’s the far quieter – and all-too-quiet – issue lurking beneath the surface of youth unemployment.
-Indigenous corporations and other important private-sector entities have a significant stake in the outcome.
+Indigenous corporations and private-sector entities have a significant stake in the outcome.
 Responses to the indigenous education problem have lacked the urgency and resources required to tackle it for far too long.

-Donor aid to basic education in developing countries, for example, has declined by more than 14% in real terms between 2010 and 2014.
-The good news is that we already know what it will take to enrol more of these youngsters in school.
+For example, donor aid to basic education in developing countries declined by more than 14% in real terms between 2010 and 2014.
+The good news is that we already know what it will take to enrol more youngsters in school.
 This is at the heart of the Indigenous Partnership for Education’s efforts: